Jonathan Woloshin, Coordinator

-SBA is designed to serve 6th through 8th grade students identified as having an emotional-behavioral disability (EBD) and who are not being successful in a more inclusive classroom arrangement at their home school.
+SBA is designed to serve 6th through 8th grade students with disabilities who are experiencing significant emotional and/or behavioral challenges and who have not demonstrated success in a more inclusive classroom arrangement at their home school.

-LEAP is designed to serve students in 1st through 5th grade who are receiving special education services for an emotional-behavioral disability (EBD) who have not been successful in their home school despite numerous and varied interventions.
+LEAP is designed to serve students in 1st through 5th grade who are experiencing significant emotional and/or behavioral challenges and who have not been successful in their home school despite numerous and varied interventions.
 LEAP's mission is to assist students to increase the degree of control they have over their behavior, learn and practice skills and behaviors necessary for success in school (and life), and to facilitate the return of the student to their home school when the student has demonstrated readiness.

-NEON provides up to a full day educational experience for middle-school-aged students with emotional behavioral disabilities that require a high degree of individualized instruction and support for their emotional and behavioral needs.
+NEON provides up to a full day educational experience for middle-school-aged students with disabilities who are experiencing significant emotional and/or behavioral challenges that require a high degree of individualized instruction and support in order for the student to achieve successful school outcomes.